Table of contents

 To apply, please fill out the application form (PDF, 101 KB)and return it the address mentioned in the form.
 All suitably qualified applicants will be interviewed.

 If you have any questions regarding the application process, please do not hesitate to contact us.

 Executive Master of Advanced Studies UZH in Art Market Studies

 Academic credits will be awarded in compliance with the European Credit Transfer System (ECTS) for passing examinations and/or for written work.

 Lectures usually take place Fridays and Saturdays, 9:15am until 5:20pm.
 You will find the dates of the 2021 - 2023 course of study in this Dates 2021-23.
 (PDF, 33 KB)

 A new curriculum will be launched in September 2023.

 Registration, exam fees, and course materials are complementary.
 Travel and accommodation costs are not included.

-Study fees for continuing education programs are tax deductible up to the amount of CHF 12,000.
-For further information, please visit the website of the Swiss Confederation.
+Study fees for continuing education programs are tax deductible up to the amount of CHF 12,000 per year.
+For further information, please visit the website of your Cantonal Tax Office.